Create a basic element

 set_animate(state: bool) -> None

-: Set the framerate for the element's animations (affects speed)set_display
+- set_framerate: Set the framerate for the element's animations (affects speed)

-: If set to True, the element is drawn when element.draw is calledset_color
+- set_display: If set to True, the element is drawn when element.draw is called

-: Set the color of the element as RGB tupleset_border_color
+- set_color: Set the color of the element as RGB tuple

-: Set the color of the element's border as RGB tupleset_border_width
+- set_border_color: Set the color of the element's border as RGB tuple

-: Set the width of the element's border in pixelsset_border_radius
+- set_border_width: Set the width of the element's border in pixels

-: Set the border radius of the element in pixelsset_animate
+- set_border_radius: Set the border radius of the element in pixels

 Getters¶

-: Get the current position of the element, if the element is centered, the returned position is the center of the elementget_display
+- get_position: Get the current position of the element, if the element is centered, the returned position is the center of the element

-: Get the display state of the element (True if visible)get_animation_state
+- get_display: Get the display state of the element (True if visible)

 Toggles¶